Updated: Monday, 15 August, 2011

 More information on Herdman (Hurdman) family.

-Transcribed 1861 census data for Eardley and Onslow townships (pdf files)
+1861 census data for Eardley and Onslow townships (pdf files, transcribed partially in 2009, ie not complete).

 Information on the Municipality of Pontiac